HuMiTriet/QuickLaunch/README.md

 sudo npm install -g chromix-too
 ```

-For more information please follow chromix-too original [github repo](https://github.com/smblott-github/chromix-too)
+For more information please follow chromix-too original [GitHub repo](https://github.com/smblott-github/chromix-too)

-Now chromix-too also need to have to have a chromium extension installed to work
+Now chromix-too also need to have a Chromium extension installed to work

 Clone the repository above, then find the folder extension.
-The extension is written in coffee script
-so we need to convert it to javascript first
+The extension is written in coffee script, so we need to convert it to javascript first

 To do this we need decaffinate: